-The different types of embedded generators connected to our network as follows:
+There are a number of different types of embedded generator connected to our network as follows:

 - Solar Photovoltaic

 - Bio-gas (from land fill sites)

-- Micro hydro
+- Micro Hydro

 - Cogeneration

 - Fuel Cell

-The capacity varies from a 1 kW domestic solar photovoltaic generator to a 20 MW solar farm photovoltaic system.
-The total installed capacity of embedded generation is approximately 77.35 MW.
-Of this 46.8 MW is rooftop solar PV (refer Appendix E) and the remainder is a mixture of solar, hydro, gas and co-generation (refer Section 7.2).
+Capacities of these EGs varies from a 1 kW domestic solar PV system to a 20 MW solar PV farm.
+The total installed capacity of embedded generation is approximately 107 MW.
+Of this 53.5 MW is rooftop solar PV (refer Appendix E) and the remainder is a mixture of solar, hydro, gas and co-generation (refer Section 7.2).